quot3s/quot3s.github.io/quotes8.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">Don't be afraid to grow you online presence even when big tech and gov. is watching.
+    <div class="quote-text">Don't be afraid to grow your online presence even when big tech and gov. is watching.
 Increase both follower/following count.
 Do so unapologetically.</div>
   </div>

 <div class="quote-card">